Update: 1/2014 – See: Fitted Mesh Base Avatar Files for an update on available files for use in clothes making.

-Update: 11/2013 – Fitted Mesh is now the approved method for making mesh clothes that conform to the avatar’s shape.
+Update: 11/2013 – Fitted Mesh, previously the Alternate method or Liquid Mesh, is now the approved method for making mesh clothes that conform to the avatar’s shape.
 See: Fitted Mesh.

 UPDATE: 6-25-2012 – Things may drastically change.
 See: Alternative to the Deformer.
 4/2013 – Several designers are using the alternative methods now.
 Linden Lab is recommending avoiding use of those non-supported features.
 The Lab may make changes that break the feature some day.